sgraham/sgraham.github.io/_posts/2013-08-10-replacing-the-input-reader-in-cmd-exe.markdown

 history across sessions.
 This required replacing `msvcrt!exit` which is when this history is saved.

-And I got to add some bonus keybindings:
+And I get to add some bonus keybindings:

 - Alt-Up is the same as "cd .."
 - Alt-Left/Right (or the browser navigation keys) move through previously